google/turbinia/docs/install.md

 The following is a one possible configuration and setup for Turbinia in GCP.
 This is still a rough process and future versions will be containerized.

-**NOTE:** GCP Turbinia requires two Google Cloud Engine (GCE) instance types:
-1 server and 1 or more workers
+**NOTE:** When running Turbinia on GCP, it's recommended that you have at least two Google Cloud Engine (GCE) instances, respectively for the server and 1 or more workers.
+In a small setup, you can also both the server and worker on a single instance.

 ### 1. Create a GCE Instance as Server
 *   Create a [new GCE